 The above statement shows many advantages provided by carbon fiber, as well as elements designed and made from carbon fiber.
-Fabrics of improved and highest modulus relate to special materials (unfortunately very costly) that offer rigidity characteristics x 2 times more than standard carbon fiber, and they are used mostly in military applications and the aerospace industry.
+Fabrics of improved and highest modulus relate to special materials (unfortunately very costly) that offer rigidity characteristics x 2 or x 3 times more than standard carbon fiber, and they are used mostly in military applications and the aerospace industry.

 To interpret the results shown in the table, imagine that a design engineer is going to construct a strong and lightweight carbon fiber sheet of 1m2 with maximum weight of 10 kg and he considers aluminium, steel and carbon fiber.

 Remembering the weight limit of 10 kg, the design engineer may choose:

 - Aluminium sheet about 4 mm thick.